Open House Lead Capture — Turn Foot Traffic Into Leads You Actually Own

 How do I follow up with open house leads fast enough?

 Lead quality decays fast — studies consistently show that a lead contacted within 5 minutes is dramatically more likely to convert than one contacted an hour later.
 When the QR code sends leads directly to your inbox within 60 seconds, you can text them before they leave the driveway.
-On Premium, the same lead also fires into your CRM via webhook (Follow Up Boss, Sierra, Chime, Zapier, Make) so the drip sequence starts immediately.
+On Pro, the same lead also fires into your CRM via webhook (Follow Up Boss, Sierra, Chime, Zapier, Make) so the drip sequence starts immediately.

 Can visitors still remain anonymous if they want to?